 What lessons can we learn from these attributes on how to improve as a salsa lead?

 3. Adjust to your dance partner – each new person you dance with is going to feel slightly different.
 For example some are going to be “heavy follows,” while others are going to be “light follows.”
 You may have to lead a little stronger for a heavy follow than for a light follow.
-If you can tell she likes doing footwork or shines let her do it instead of picking her up right away for more turn patterns, conversely if you see she is uncomfortable being on her own and doing shines pick her up instead of showing off and doing every shine you know.
-Also if she is more of a beginner or not a good spinner do not lead her into 10 spins!
+If you can tell they likes doing footwork or shines let them do it instead of picking them up right away for more turn patterns, conversely if you see they are uncomfortable being on their own and doing shines pick them up instead of showing off and doing every shine you know.
+Also if they are more of a beginner or not a good spinner do not lead them into 10 spins!
 Actually don’t lead anybody into 10 spins on the dance floor, there is no need for this on the social dance floor, multiple spins like this are purely a choreography wow factor or trick and should only ever be done while performing.

 4. Don’t stop moving – when you stop moving your feet while you are spinning or turning the follow you are not dancing anymore.
 This is not just a problem for beginners, there are plenty of “higher level or professional salsa dancers’ with this really bad habit.
 If dancing is moving to music and you stop moving while the music is still playing then you are no longer dancing.
 For beginners, try to avoid creating this bad habit of stopping your movement while spinning your partner which will make it much easier to mark the timing of the music and keep you on time.
 For more intermediate and higher dancers this will make you a smoother dancer as you will be able to conserve momentum instead of starting and stopping your movements.